migtools/oadp-non-admin/docs/design/Non_Admin_Controller_design.md

         - get

     ```
+    **Note:** If users have admin level access/rights to particular namespace then we do not need to specify the privileges listed above.
 - **Existence of Namespace:** The existence of namespace prior to performing non-admin backup/restore operations is a must.(for backup it will obviously exist but for restore it is an explicit hard precondition)
 ## High-Level design